 Teams will be sorted according to the skills and other attributes of the players.
+Only here you are always welcome, together with syndicate casino scam you have no equal!
 All teams, regardless of level, are competitive, but those at the Div-1 level have the most skilled and committed players.
 Div-3 is the recreational level for most players, while players in Div-2 are at an intermediate level.
 The number and the level of teams for each age group is determined by the number of registered players, and varies from year-to-year.
 For games, U-10 teams play seven players per side, including keeper; U-12 have nine, and U-14 to U-18 teams have eleven players per side.

 Most teams will have one scheduled practice and one scheduled game per week.
 Individual coaches may choose to schedule additional practices; this occurs more often with Div-1 teams.
 This combination of practice and competition is used to increase the soccer skills and the overall fitness of the players.
 Practices are an integral part of the sport, and are valued as much as games.
 Therefore attendance is required.
 Coaches and teams may decide to play team members based on their participation at practice, and are supported by the club in their decision.

 Teams will have a home field for both home games and practices, which, in most cases, will be one adjacent to Chelsea Elementary School.
 Boys’ and girls’ U-12 teams will play home games at the Hollow Glen field, while practices are held in Chelsea.
 U-10 teams may practice at Farm Point.

 Approximately half of a team’s games will be away games.
 These games can be held anywhere between Aylmer and Buckingham, and Gracefield to the north.
 Especially for parents just starting out with players in U-10 and U-12, finding the field for away games can be a daunting experience.
 You can find maps for all of the regional fields here.
 Consider car-pooling and help to save the environment.